MicrosoftDocs/azure-dev-docs/articles/terraform/deploy-azure-cosmos-db-to-azure-container-instances.md

     code main.tf
     ```

 1. The configuration in this step models a couple of Azure resources.
 These resources include an Azure resource group and an Azure Cosmos DB instance.
 A random integer is used to create a unique Cosmos DB instance name.
 Several Cosmos DB settings are also configured.
 For more information, see the [Cosmos DB Terraform reference](https://www.terraform.io/docs/providers/azurerm/r/cosmosdb_account.html).
-Copy and paste the following Terraform configuration into the editor:
+Insert the following code into the file:

     ```hcl
     resource "azurerm_resource_group" "vote-resource-group" {